 Fennel bulb is used as a vegetable to add flavors to various dishes, particularly in salads, stews, and soups.
 Its blanched bulb has a unique aroma and light, sweet, subtle licorice taste.
 Sweet fennel is one of the favorite winter season vegetables in the whole of France and Italy.

 To prepare, trim off the base as in onions.
 Cut away top leafy stalks just above the bulb.
 Remove tough outer one or two layers as they are stringy and unappetizing or use them to prepare the vegetable stock.
 Then, its clear white frond may be cut into cubes, sticks, or slices as one may desire to add in the recipes.

 Here are some serving tips:

 Photo courtesy: naan

-Thinly sliced raw finochhio is eaten alone, served with dip, or added to vegetable salads (fenoci in salata).
+Thinly sliced raw finocchio is eaten alone, served with a dip, or added to vegetable salads ((Insalata di Finocchi)).

-It can be steamed, braised, or sautéed, and added in variety of dishes.
+It can be steamed, braised, or sautéed, and added to a variety of dishes.

 Fennel bulb can be added to flavor meat, fish, pork, and poultry recipes.